 7 Berlin (Warnemünde), Germany

 Gilded Goldwasser.
 Glowing amber.
 Gothic cathedrals.
-Your stop in Gdansk is one of the richest cities in the Hanseatic League.
-Spend the morning strolling the remarkably restored old town with its mix of Gothic, Renaissance and Baroque styles.
-Perhaps you'll indulge in the traditional pierogi dumplings, or a glass of gold-flecked Goldwasser—a liqueur created here in the 16th-century.
-Or, opt to explore the medieval Teutonic stronghold, Malbork Castle, the world's largest castle and a UNESCO World Heritage Site.
+Your stop in Gdańsk is a visit to one of the richest cities in the Hanseatic League of old.
+Spend the morning strolling the remarkably restored Old Town with its mix of Gothic, Renaissance and baroque styles.
+Perhaps you'll indulge in the traditional pierogi dumplings, or a glass of gold-flecked Goldwasser—a liqueur created here in the 16th century.
+Or, opt to explore the medieval Teutonic stronghold of Malbork Castle, the world's largest brick castle and a UNESCO World Heritage Site.

 9 Cruise the Baltic Sea

 Relax today aboard your ship.
-Learn more about your upcoming destinations during an intriguing port talk, and explore your ship, perhaps unwinding in the spa's snow room and sauna, or by taking a dip in the infinity pool.
-Tonight, try a regional specialty in The Restaurant, or take in a recent movie in one of our three theaters—two indoor and one under the stars at the main pool.
+Learn more about your upcoming destinations during an intriguing port talk, and explore your ship, perhaps unwinding in The Spa, where you can enjoy the Snow Grotto and Sauna, or by taking a dip in the Infinity Pool.
+Tonight, try a regional specialty in The Restaurant, or take in a recent movie in one of our three theaters—two indoor and one under the stars at the Main Pool.

 10 Tallinn, Estonia